DJ Faith Gay

-This five-day program is a hands-on experience, with students learning directly on DJ equipment and experimenting with mixing songs and sampling music.
-The classes are designed to engage the imagination of students from all musical backgrounds, and throughout the week our instructor will highlight other aspects of DJ culture, such as dance and art.
-While getting practical experience on the equipment is a core component of the camp, the instructor will also present DJing as an art form with a rich culture and history, with portions of each class covering the history of the DJ and basic music theory.
-During the week, students will create DJ personas and design posters for display at the final event.
+This five-day program was a hands-on experience, with students learning directly on DJ equipment and experimenting with mixing songs and sampling music.
+The classes were designed to engage the imagination of students from all musical backgrounds, and throughout the week our instructor highlighted other aspects of DJ culture, such as dance and art.
+While getting practical experience on the equipment is a core component of the camp, the instructor also presented DJing as an art form with a rich culture and history, with portions of each class covering the history of the DJ and music theory.
+During the week, students created DJ personas and design posters for display at the final event.

 Our instructor DJ Faith Gay brings with her a strong musical background plus expertise as a visual artist.
 Faith received her BFA from The University of Texas in 1995 and has exhibited widely at D Berman Gallery, Austin, TX; Austin Museum of Art/Laguna Gloria, Austin, TX; McClain Gallery, Houston, TX; and Arlington Museum of Art, Arlington, TX.

-The camp concludes with a free public performance by the student DJs on July 22, 2011 from 5-7 p.m. at the Capri event space.
+The camp concluded with a free public performance by the student DJs at the Capri event space.

-Listen to the Talk at Ten radio interview with DJ Faith Gay on KRTS 93.5 FM, Marfa Public Radio, which aired July 22, 2011.
+Listen to the radio interview with DJ Faith Gay on KRTS 93.5 FM – Marfa Public Radio.